Let’s break it down: what's a financial plan?

 Don't be disheartened by any setbacks along the way.
 Celebrate every milestone and progress you make to reward yourself and positively reinforce your actions.

 Don't let your financial plan fall behind.
-Keep it on track by reassessing and adjusting as needed—making changes doesn't mean you've failed!
+Keep it on track by reassessing and adjusting as needed.
+Making changes doesn't mean you've failed!

 Be proactive and stay ahead of the game.
-Tweak your budget, modify your goals, or explore new income streams.
+Tweak your budget, modify your goals or explore new income streams.

 And don't forget the unexpected!
 Medical bills, car repairs, and job loss can happen to anyone.
 It can derail people, but you're stronger than that!
-Be prepared with an emergency fund and adjust your financial plan accordingly.

 You might also like: